UFO-Tech/json-rpc-bundle/README.md

 ### Step 6: Security
 By default, security is disabled.

-The package supports security on the client's token.
+The bundle supports security on the client's token.

-To enable safe mode, you must add the appropriate settings to the config.yml file.
+To enable safe mode, you must add the settings to the ```config.yml``` file.

 ```yml
 # app/config/config.yml